 - Submitting details about how assets were conveyed or transferred to the office of the attorney general

 As in most states, dissolving a corporation in Minnesota requires a meeting and vote of the board.
 A member or small group of members cannot make the decision to close the business without a vote.

 The minutes from the meeting at which the vote takes place must include the date and location of the meeting.
 Submit a copy of the minutes to the state attorney general along with a Notice of Intent to Dissolve.

 At the meeting, you must introduce a resolution that proposes dissolution and it must be passed by an officer majority.
 The resolution must include a plan for asset distribution upon dissolution.
 This plan must adhere to organizational bylaws.

 You should also resolve to designate an individual responsible to sign and submit dissolution paperwork.
 After the dissolution resolution is passed, formal business must be limited to wrapping up the business matters.

 If you need help with a letter of dissolution, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.